nullpomino/nullpomino/readme_en.txt

 [List of features]
 List of what you can do:
 	* Play against other players (up to 6 players can join)
+	* Create a multiplayer room
-	* Create a new room
+	* Create a single player room
 	* Join an already existing room
 	* Talk with other players
 	* Spectate games
 List of what you can't do & Known problems:
-	* Replay can't be saved
+	* Multiplayer Replay can't be saved
 	* No ID/Password system
 	* No password protected rooms
 	* Does not completely keep track your amount of wins